 Boot into the GSI

 After DSU installs the GSI, a DSU menu appears as a persistent notification inside the system notification drawer (see figure 1).

 At this point, you can do one of the following:

 - Boot into the GSI by tapping Restart.

 - Clean up the GSI by tapping Discard.

 Switch back to the device's original system image

-After you are done testing your app using the GSI, you can perform a code reboot to boot the system back into its original system image.
+After you are done testing your app using the GSI, you can perform a cold reboot to boot the system back into its original system image.